-- A listing of the rehabilitative facilities in West Virginia and a link to a catalogue of programs and services available at each facility.i - The Entry Point/Referral Source for the 2016 SFY to the Youth Services Program. - Removals from the Home for 2016 SFY and Foster Care Entry by Source for the SFY. - A new section on Safe at Home WV program. - The array of in-home socially necessary services available to families in the Youth Services Program and those that have been discontinued. - An on-line catalogue of programs and servicesii available in the local communities throughout the state. - An analysis of caseloads for Youth Services Social Workers over the past three state fiscal years.
+- A listing of the rehabilitative facilities in West Virginia and a link to a catalogue of programs and services available at each facility.i - The Entry Point/Referral Source for the 2017 State Fiscal Year (SFY) to the Youth Services Program. - Removals from the Home for 2017 SFY and Foster Care Entry by Source for the SFY. - A section on the Safe at Home West Virginia program. - The array of in-home socially necessary services available to families in the Youth Services Program and those that have been discontinued. - An on-line catalogue of programs and servicesii available in local communities throughout the state. - An analysis of caseloads for Youth Services Social Workers over the past three state fiscal years.

-Additionally, the Bureau has adopted the Child and Adolescent Needs and Strengths Assessment as the universal tool to track total clinical outcomes on the individual, programmatic, and system level.
-The Division of Research and Analysis within the Bureau is developing a work plan to leverage the automation system of Chapin Hall at the University of Chicago, the West Virginia Families and Children Tracking System, and the data analysis software COGNOS to implement Total Clinical Outcomes Management (TCOM).
+Additionally, DHHR's Bureau for Children and Families (BCF) has adopted the Child and Adolescent Needs and Strengths Assessment as the universal tool to track total clinical outcomes on the individual, programmatic, and system levels.
+The Division of Research and Analysis within the BCF is developing a work plan to leverage the automation system of Chapin Hall at the University of Chicago, the West Virginia Families and Children Tracking System, and the data analysis software COGNOS to implement Total Clinical Outcomes Management (TCOM).
 The TCOM approach was developed by John Lyons, PhD, Senior Policy Fellow at Chapin Hall.
 The implementation of TCOM in the Bureau will enable: